Pratiharas of Mandavyapura: History

 The earliest known historical members of the family are Harichandra and his second wife Bhadra.
-In Pratihāra inscriptions, Harichandra is mentioned as Brahmana (vipra), while Bhadra came from a Kshatriya noble family.
+In Pratihāra inscriptions, Harichandra is mentioned as a vipra (implying a Brahmana status) while Bhadra came from a Kshatriya noble family.
 They had four sons: Bhogabhatta, Kakka, Rajjila and Dadda.
 These four men captured Mandavyapura and erected a rampart there.
 It is not known where the family lived before the conquest of Mandavyapura.

 A 625 CE inscription of a feudatory ruler named Rajilla has been found at Vasantgarh.
 This Rajilla and his father Vajrabhata Satyashraya were vassals of the Chapotkata ruler Varmalata.
 B. N. Puri identified this Rajilla as Harichandra's son Rajilla, although the names of their fathers are different according to epigraphic evidence.
 Puri argued that the members of the two families shared similar names such as Tata, Bapaka and Bauka, and names ending in -bhata (Vajrabhata and Nagabhata).